hetznercloud/fleeting-plugin-hetzner/README.md

 1. Make a CI job run using this runner, perhaps using special `tags:` or similar (to avoid breaking things for other CI jobs on the same GitLab installation).

+## Creating a new release

+1. Make sure the `VERSION` file is up-to-date
+2. Commit the changes to that file, using a commit message in line with this: `git commit VERSION -m "Bump version to v0.2.0"`
+3. Run `make do-release`.
+This creates a tag, which in turns triggers some CI logic in [`.gitlab/ci/release.gitlab-ci.yml`](.gitlab/ci/release.gitlab-ci.yml) which creates a GitLab release.